-- 1. Affirm the decision of the Interclass Honor Board if the Appellate Officer finds no procedural error or error in the application of the Honor Code by the Board. - 2.
-Remand the case for a rehearing by the Board if the Appellate Officer finds a procedural error occurred during the proceeding of the Board. - 3.
-Reverse the decision of the Board if the Appellate Officer finds that there is not substantial evidence to support the decision of the Board. - 4.
-Reduce the sanction imposed by the Board if the Appellate Officer finds that a different sanction is warranted by the circumstances of the case.
+1. Affirm the decision of the Interclass Honor Board if the Appellate Officer finds no procedural error or error in the application of the Honor Code by the Board.

+2. Remand the case for a rehearing by the Board if the Appellate Officer finds a procedural error occurred during the proceeding of the Board.

+3. Reverse the decision of the Board if the Appellate Officer finds that there is not substantial evidence to support the decision of the Board.

+4. Reduce the sanction imposed by the Board if the Appellate Officer finds that a different sanction is warranted by the circumstances of the case.

+The appellate officer shall communicate to the Board in the event that sanctions change or serious flaws in logic or process are detected.

-Article X - PUBLICITY
+Article X - CONFIDENTIALITY

-All hearings will be closed meetings, and all participants in these hearings shall be required to maintain absolute confidentiality.
+All hearings will be closed meetings, and all participants in these hearings, including appeals, shall be required to maintain absolute confidentiality.
 Failure to maintain confidentiality will be considered a violation of the Honor Code.
+CVM administrators have a need to know about Honor Code proceedings in order to maintain their professional obligations and responsibilities to the CVM.